harigopal/learn-reasonml-workshop/README.md

   7. Ex.
 15: Mention _destructuring_ at this point, maybe?
   8. Ex.
 15: `add` function isn't tested.
   9. Ex.
 16: Mention the term _punning_?
+  10. The test at the end of Ex.
+18 seems to bear little relation to its content.